 - 1. Applicants must meet all Kettering College admission requirements. - 2.
-Applicants must present college transcripts reflecting: - A cumulative GPA of 2.8 or above (on a 4.0 scale) AND a minimum grade of C in all prerequisite courses. - Science prerequisite courses (minimum grade of C with a cumulative GPA of 2.8) - BIOL 119 Human Anatomy and Physiology I 4 credits - BIOL 129 Human Anatomy and Physiology II 4 credits - CHEM 105 Chemistry for the Health Sciences 4 credits
+Applicants must present college transcripts reflecting: - A cumulative GPA of 2.8 or above (on a 4.0 scale) AND a minimum grade of C in all prerequisite courses. - Science prerequisite courses (minimum grade of C with a cumulative GPA of 2.8)

+BIOL 119 Human Anatomy and Physiology I4 credits BIOL 129 Human Anatomy and Physiology II4 credits CHEM 105 Chemistry for the Health Sciences 4 credits BIOL 151 Microbiology4 credits